-On September 12, 2017, MCC and the Government of Kosovo signed a \$49 million Millennium Challenge Account Threshold Program Grant Agreement that addresses two constraints to Kosovo's economic growth: (1) an unreliable supply of electricity and (2) the real and perceived weakness of rule of law.
+Kosovo's \$49 million threshold program addresses two constraints to Kosovo's economic growth: (1) an unreliable supply of electricity and (2) the real and perceived weakness of rule of law.
 MCC's assistance is designed to strengthen the power sector by fostering a market-driven approach to lowering energy costs for households and businesses, encouraging energy efficiency, and developing new sources for electricity generation.
 The program also supports the Government of Kosovo's efforts to improve decision-making and accountability by increasing accessibility and use of judicial, environmental, and labor force data.

-The Government of Kosovo has been dedicated to working with MCC throughout its engagement on both the threshold program and compact development and has committed over \$1.8 million to development team salaries, data collection, and office space since 2015.
-There have been high-level Government of Kosovo cooperation and interest in the partnership with MCC.
+The Government of Kosovo has been dedicated to working with MCC throughout its engagement on both the threshold program and compact development, and has committed over \$1.8 million to development team salaries, data collection, and office space since 2015.
+There has been high-level Government of Kosovo cooperation and interest in the partnership with MCC.